 Another one of the major benefits of studying abroad is the exposure to a different culture and diverse worldviews.
 By exposing yourself to different cultures, you can gain significant insight into understanding the world and broaden your own outlook.
 This opportunity to encounter new perspectives and expand your cross-cultural awareness is one of the key study abroad benefits.

 Learning about new and different cultures can have a beneficial impact on your professional life.
 With companies increasingly internationalizing their businesses, having prior experience with foreign cultures and perspectives, not to mention foreign language, can be an invaluable asset.
-It can help you work and develop close relationships with fellow employees who are from different countries as well as connect with customers or clients who aren’t from the U.S. Expanding your cultural awareness can help enhance your flexibility and ability to adapt to different situations.
+It can help you work and develop close relationships with fellow employees who are from different countries as well as connect with customers or clients who aren’t from the US.
+Expanding your cultural awareness can help enhance your flexibility and ability to adapt to different situations.
 Acquiring a diverse range of perspectives can help you look at experiences in a wholly new manner.
-By taking part in a study abroad program, you’ll meet people who can have wildly different backgrounds than you typically encounter in the U.S., and this can help you broaden your horizons.
+By taking part in a study abroad program, you’ll meet people who can have wildly different backgrounds than you typically encounter in the US., and this can help you broaden your horizons.

 7. Build Confidence